-For the first year of the competition, we are only focusing on campus residents.
+At the moment, we are only focusing on campus residents.
 However, we would like to explore incorporating Greek houses and commuter students in future years.

-Yes, RAs receive raffle tickets for participation in Pioneer Cup acitivies and are eligible to win prizes just like other students.
+Yes, RAs are eligible to win prizes just like other students.

 How can my program or event count for Pioneer Cup points?

 If you would like an event, activity, or program you are organizing to be considered for Pioneer Cup points, please complete the Pioneer Cup Program Point Application on PioneerLink (login required) at least a week before the event is scheduled to take place.

 How do I share my idea for improving the Pioneer Cup?